tatumio/tatum-js/README.md

 ```bash
 $ npm i @tatumio/tatum
 ```
+### Node.JS & Browser support
+Library is written in TypeScript with ES2015 as the target JS version.
+Library should work in all modern browsers with ES2015 support and Node.JS current LTS.

+#### Post Install
  Bitcoin Cash library - BITBOX SDK - needs to be modified a little to expose API, which is not available yet.
+Pull request to be tracked [here](https://github.com/Bitcoin-com/bitbox-sdk/pull/188).
  To fix this funcionality, after installation of @tatumio/tatum library, place postinstall script into package.json to apply patches.
 ```
   ...